From First Aid to mens health: Saving lives and starting conversations

 Last time I had pneumonia I returned to work and my colleagues and office ladies jokingly asked me, “Was it man flu?

 But enough of the anecdotes.
-In 2024, I know they are shewed away like an unwanted cat turning up at your place when the landlord said no pets and you are due for a property inspection in five minutes.
+I know they are shewed away like an unwanted cat turning up at your place when the landlord said no pets and you are due for a property inspection in five minutes.

 But it seems we have always expected certain characteristics of our men in Australia.
 And boys exactly like me learn at a young age that it’s not okay to talk about your feelings.
 That may be a stereotypical thing to say but it’s also still true.